-Fail to prepare, prepare to fail as the saying goes.
+Fail to prepare, prepare to fail.
 CRM projects are no different.
-How your organisation sets out a vision to achieve the goals of new a new CRM will determine the success of the solution.
+How your organisation sets out a vision to achieve the goals of a new CRM will determine the success of the solution.

 To determine these goals, you should be asking what's currently lacking across the breadth of the business that a new CRM would fix.